TechnoPagan87109/CommunityTBNL/README.md

 Near Post-Scarcity Emulation

 At present, it is not feasible for a self-funded, small community to afford the complete infrastructure required for full Post-Scarcity.
-Therefore, our approach focuses on an emulation of Post-Scarcity, which we refer to as near Post-Scarcity.
+Therefore, our approach focuses on an emulation of Post-Scarcity, which I refer to as near Post-Scarcity.

 Collaborative Learning and Labor